jmccormac01/RaspberryPi/README.md

 A repository for all things Raspberry Pi related

+## Motivation

+Setting up a Raspberry Pi is fun, but not trival for everyone.
+These scripts are meant as a quick introduction to some things I found interesting when setting up and playing with the boards.

 ## Code Description

 **gpio_test.py** is a simple program with no command line options.
 It is simply to demonstrate how to set up and read the state of 2 GPIO pins on a Raspberry Pi.
 You can change the pin numbers and modify this code to read any number of pins.
 This example was written using a Hall effect sensor which was trigger by moving a magnet in front of it.
 Hence the print statements, _Tiggered_ and _Not Triggered_ .